Dungyichao/OPC_Data_Access/README.md

 <img src="/image/node_terminal.jpg" height="80%" width="80%">
 </p>

+For tag name and label, the setting items may vary, depending on Type.
+For analog I/O, only user-defined label can be set.
+Tag name cannot be set.
+For digital I/O, tag name or user-defined label can be set.

 ### 3.3.3 Control Function
 Function block is a big topic, so we will talk about it in section 3.4.
 <p align="center">